CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

     To create a new organization follow these steps:

-    - Choose an organization name (e.g. ACME)
+    - Choose an organization name (e.g. CARTO)
     - Select if you want anyone with the same e-mail domain to automatically join your organization, or leave it unchecked if you want them to go through an approval process.
     - Choose the region where you want CARTO to run.
 CARTO’s cloud-infrastructure in Google Cloud Platform (GCP) is in four regions: Europe-West, USA-Central, Asia-Northeast, and Australia-Southeast.
 We give you the possibility to choose the region that is closest to your data warehouse.
     - Click *Next*.